jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/Microsoft-Digital-Defense-Report-2023.md

 organizations within
 a country to ensure
 resilience.
-Partner to Enhance Cybersecurity and Oppose Cyberattacks Partner to Enhance Cybersecurity and Oppose Cyberattacks86 Microsoft Digital Defense Report 2023
+Partner to Enhance Cybersecurity and Oppose Cyberattacks Partner to Enhance Cybersecurity and Oppose Cyberattacks

+86
+Microsoft Digital Defense Report 2023
 Cybersecurity Tech Accord principles mapping index on page 124
 Chapter 4 Critical Cybersecurity Challenges
-CACCAAABA
+C
+A
+C
+C
+A
+A
+A
+B
+A
 China
 India
 Philippines